 Shoreline Restoration Program offers advice and cost sharing

 for people who want to improve their shorelines.
 Call Heather

 Aquatic invasive species

 The single biggest threat to the health of Lake of the Falls is the presence of Curly Leaf Pondweed upriver in Rice Lake.
 For the past three years, volunteers supported by a grant from the DNR have worked tirelessly to hand-pull CLP in Rice Lake and the Turtle River.
-Unfortunately, this aggressive weed has spread downriver to Pike Lake and is threatenting to spread into the river between PIke and Lake of the Falls.
-If it establishes itself here we will never get rid of it.
+Unfortunately, this aggressive weed has spread downriver to Pike Lake and was found late last year in the river between Pike and Lake of the Falls.
 Watch this video to learn more.

 Lake of the Falls is also home to the invasive Yellow Flag Iris.
 Even though it’s pretty, it … (info and picture)

 Problems to watch for – Eurasian Water Milfoil and Spiny Water Flea